 Offered at the Green Bay campus.
 For information: (920) 498-5444.
-Toll-free: (888) 385-6982.
+Toll-Free: (888) 385-6982.

 Architectural Technology prepares students to become residential designers, and under the supervision of an architect or engineer, to produce construction documents for wood, steel, masonry and concrete commercial structures.
-The program also prepares students to work in many fields related to architecture and construction including cabinetry, estimating, structural steel, reinforced concrete as well as heating, ventilating, plumbing and electrical
+The program also prepares students to work in many fields related to architecture and construction including cabinetry, estimating, structural steel, reinforced concrete as well as mechanical, electrical and plumbing.

-- Develop residential working drawings to meet code and client criteria. - Perform technical designs/calculations and produce drawings for electrical, plumbing, and heating/ventilating systems. - Produce drawings and details for structural wood, steel, and concrete members and connections. - Explain the design and construction process. - Solve problems creatively and critically. - Communicate architectural facts and ideas orally and in writing. - Communicate architectural ideas graphically utilizing sketching techniques. - Work as a team to produce group projects. - Exercise a proper work ethic. - Display a positive attitude toward their - Apply codes, manufacturers' standards, tables, and technical manuals in design and drafting of - Apply mathematical principles and formulas and utilize structural load tables as applied to building construction. - Coordinate building specifications with working drawings. - Choose appropriate materials for use in building construction. - Estimate the materials required to construct a residential building. - Operate computer drafting hardware and software to produce architectural working drawings.
+- Develop architectural drawings for commercial building using steel, concrete and masonry. - Develop residential drawings to meet code and client criteria. - Perform technical calculations and produce drawings for mechanical, electrical and plumbing systems. - Produce structural drawings and details for residential and commercial buildings. - Explain the design and construction process. - Think critically and creatively, solve problems effectively. - Speak and write effectively about architectural facts and ideas. - Communicate architectural ideas graphically utilizing sketching techniques. - Work cooperatively and professionally. - Display a positive attitude toward their profession. - Apply mathematical principles,codes, manufacturers' standards, tables, and technical manuals in design and production of construction documents. - Evaluate structural elements using the principles of statics and the strength of materials. - Choose appropriate materials for use in building construction. - Estimate materials required for construction. - Operate computer-based technologies currently used to prepare basic presentation drawings, and construction documents. - Apply sustainable principles to building construction. - Explain how loads are distributed and transferred through the structure of a building.